 QUESTION: What milk or milk product produces the best buttermilk substitute?

-All milks/milk products were tested with 2 tablespoons of white vinegar.
+Each dairy product was tested with 2 tablespoons of white vinegar.
 Each was evaluated after 10 minutes.

 MILK PRODUCT VARIABLES